codingwithchopsticks/codingwithchopsticks.github.io/_posts/2019-06-14-how-getters-and-setters-works-in-ruby.md

 ---
-title: Como funcionam os getters e setters no Ruby?
+title: How getters and setters works in Ruby?
 description:
-updated: 2019-06-14 20:46
+updated: 2019-06-15 20:47
 ---

 <small>